Winter Olympics 2022 Schedule: What to watch tonight on NBC/Peacock

 RELATED: TV schedule, day-by-day viewing guide to the Beijing Winter Games

-Tonight we’ll see three-time Olympic gold medalist Shaun White (Carlsbad, CA) and Team USA’s flag bearers John Shuster (Chisholm, MN) and Brittany Bowe (Ocala, FL) headline the primetime presentation of the 2022 Winter Olympics Opening Ceremony.
-Bobsledder Elana Meyers Taylor (Douglasville, GA) was originally chosen by athlete vote to be one of the flag bearers but has to quarantine after testing positive for COVID-19.
-Bowe, a speed skater who selflessly gave up her Olympic spot in the 500m to let her teammate compete, finished runner-up in the vote.
-Watch all of the excitement taking place from the Birds Nest on NBC and Peacock tonight starting at 8:00 p.m.
-ET.
+Tonight in primetime (beginning at 8:00 p.m ET), the figure skating action continues in the team event as Karen Chen (Fremont, CA) competes in the women’s short program.
+Chen, who finished fourth at the 2021 World Championships, will face challenging opposition competing against the Russian Olympic Committee’s Kamila Valiyeva.
+The 15-year-old currently owns the two highest short program scores ever recorded.
+The men’s free skate will take place at 11:00 p.m ET, entries will be announced after the women’s short program.

+RELATED: Recap – Nathan Chen, Team USA start strong in figure skating team event

-Then, at 10:00 p.m.
-ET on Peacock and USA Network, be sure to watch two-time Olympic champion Jamie Anderson (South Lake Tahoe, CA) compete in women’s slopestyle snowboarding as she chases her third straight Olympic gold medal.
+At 11:30 p.m.
+ET on Peacock and USA Network be sure to watch 2018 Olympic champion Red Gerard (Silverthorne, CO) compete in snowboarding where he could become the first man to repeat as the slopestyle gold medalist.

 RELATED: Snowboarding at the 2022 Winter Olympics – How to watch, TV Schedule, event times, dates, and more

-Winter Olympics 2022 Schedule – What to Watch Tonight on NBC and Peacock:
+Winter Olympics 2022 Schedule – What to Watch on NBC and Peacock:

 -